llafuente/language/variables/variables.md

   [box in details](#box-type)

-#### Primitive templates
+#### Type template

-  Templates on Plee don't follow the C++ rules.

-  In C++ a template must be used in both sides: declaration and use.

-  Plee divide templates in two styles.
-Type templating and Type wrapping

-  *Type templating*

-  Use a common name to define many subtypes
+  Type template allow to narrow type inference to a compatible types.

   * `function`, `fn`

-  Match to a function (anonymous or not)
+  Match to a function (anonymous or not) any number of arguments or return type.

   * `number`